 Find a good stopping point on a project—one that frees your mind from nagging questions—before moving on to another task.
 That way, you’ll find it easier to achieve mental closure and apply all your energy to the next challenge.

 Waiting for inspiration to write is like standing at the airport waiting for a train.

-- The idea is that one day a week, you need to get your mind in a different mode, you need to not work.
-Every week, you brain—and your soul—needs to be reset.
+The idea is that one day a week, you need to get your mind in a different mode, you need to not work.
+Every week, your brain—and your soul—needs to be reset.

 Diaphragmatic breathing, Buteyko breathing, martial arts, and yoga breathing techniques all have the potential to soothe us, to activate more parasympathetic dominance, and to help our bodies maintain a healthy, regulated autonomic response.